Here’s what you need to know about walking across the Brooklyn Bridge

 I recommend walking over on a clear day if at all possible, so you don’t miss out on those panoramic views.
 Or trying it in the snow…what a sight to behold!

-The walk is 1.3 miles each way, so that distance should take 20-25 minutes if you were walking through the city and not making your way over a crowded bridge.
-That said, allow 30 minutes, and that’s no stopping.
+The walk is just over one mile each way, so that distance should take 20-25 minutes if you were walking through the city and not making your way over a crowded bridge.
+So how long to walk the Brooklyn Bridge?
+Ideally, you should allow at least 30 minutes each way, and that’s no stopping.
 If you want to take a lot of photos, allow at least 45 minutes to cross.
-I promise – there will be plenty of terrific photo ops when you’re walking across the Brooklyn Bridge.
+I promise – there will be plenty of terrific photo ops when you’re crossing the Brooklyn Bridge.

 The most important rule for walking across the Brooklyn Bridge